Yorker vs Uptime.com

 Why teams move from Uptime.com to Yorker

-A recorded or Selenium-imported journey is not code your team reviews in a pull request.
+A recorded journey is not code your team reviews in a pull request.
 Yorker checks are Playwright in YAML: diffable, code-reviewed, versioned with the app they test.
 Recorder blobs drift silently; code does not.

 Uptime.com has no OTLP export.
 A failed synthetic check cannot be correlated with the backend trace, metric, or log that explains the failure.
 Yorker emits OTel from every run, so a synthetic span sits next to the application spans that caused it.